pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

 However, Pachyderm's Identity Service is based on [Dex](https://dexidp.io/docs/) and can therefore provide connectors to a large [variety of IdPs](https://dexidp.io/docs/connectors/) (LDAP, GitHub, SAML, OIDC, Google, OpenShift...).
 Use the IdP of your choice.
+// TODO provide links to vatious IDPs connectors config files ...

-For now, let's configure Pachyderm with Auth0 so that our Pachyderm users can log in through Auth0.
+For now, let's configure Pachyderm so that our Pachyderm users can log in through Auth0.

-## 1- Register a Pachyderm Application with Auth0
+## 1- Register a Pachyderm Application with your IdP
 If you do not have an Auth0 account, sign up for one at https://auth0.com and create your Pool of Users (although this step might be done later).